 I had to shut down all my studio lights to take this picture.
 My camera was not happy about it:

 Everything works!
 That is a good sign.
 I took one last photo with everything turned on using my phone (it likes the dark better, but the quality leaves a lot to be desired):

 That was a lot of wiring connections!
 And, we successfully tested some of them too.
 All of this is in preparation for the rest of the multitude of wires that will also attach to this Circuit Board.
-All of the parts in this issue are electronics.

 Issue 57 – Interior: Upper Rear Bulkhead, Light Board (XMAS Tree SID), Bulkhead Details